In this article, I will explain how to connect a solar panel to a battery step-by-step.

 Always connect your battery to the charge controller first.

 The thickness of the wire will depend on the type of charge controller you get.
 If you get a 20 amp charge controller, you need to use a wire thickness that can carry 20 amps without overheating (AWG14 / 2.5mm² or bigger).
 Flexible wires with a nylon coating are preferred (THWN-2 cable).
-Learn how to select wires and thickness in my book.
+Learn how to select wires and thicknesses in my book.